xinzhan/core-services.en/help/interface/core-services/core-services.md

 ---
-description: Implement the Experience Cloud and become an administrator.
-This process modernizes your solutions for features like Customer Attributes and audiences.
+description: Learn how to implement the Adobe Experience Cloud and become an administrator.
 keywords: core services;Customer Attributes
-seo-description: Implement the Experience Cloud and become an administrator.
-This process modernizes your solutions for features like Customer Attributes and audiences.
-seo-title: Enable your Experience Cloud solutions for customer attributes and audiences
 solution: Experience Cloud
-title: Enable your solutions for core services
+title: Enable your solutions for core services | Adobe Experience Cloud
 index: yes
 ---